 The subordinate female indicates her acquiescence by:

-A wolf’s tail and face are the most important body parts in the use of language during communication.
+A wolf’s tail and face are communication’s most essential body parts.

 Many times wolves act in defense when in contact with humans.
 Humans need to portray some behavior so as not to irritate the wolves.

 How To Avoid An Attack From A Wolf